vertigozero1/Open_Weather_Inky_Impression/README.md

 # openWeatherInkyImpression73

+# work in progress - current main branch works decently but may have minor glitches or aesthetic quirks/fork is a major revision in the works

 ## Hardware
 - Raspberry Pi / power supply
   - At time of writing, the Inky Impression libraries aren't compatible with the Pi5 (which is overkill, anyway)